spieglt/FlyingCarpet/README.md

 + Transfer multiple files at once, without losing progress if the transfer is interrupted or canceled.

++ Drag and drop files and/or folders onto the window to select (except on Windows).

 + Speeds over 120mbps (with laptops close together).

 + Does not use Bluetooth or your local network, just wireless chip to wireless chip.